ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Update and Delete List of Holiday in  Masterdata Database
 ##### (i) Update

-On receiving a  request to update a Holiday list with the input parameters (id, location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active) the system updates the Holiday List in the Holiday Database for the code received as per the below steps
+On receiving a  request to update a Holiday list with the input parameters (id, location_code, holiday_date, holiday_name, holiday_desc, lang_code and is_active), the system updates the Holiday List in the Holiday Database for the code received as per the below steps

 1. Validate if all required input parameters have been received as listed below for each specific request
    * id - integer